b-fuze/anv-core/README.md

   - **description** `string` _Optional._
     - Description of the mirror.
   - **weight** `number` _Optional._
-    - Weight of the mirror (to determine when it should override other mirror of the same name)
+    - Weight of the mirror (to determine when it should override another mirror of the same name)
   - **cache** `boolean` _Optional._ Default: `true`
     - Whether the metaMediaSource for `mediaSource(...)` should be reobtained with a fresh request when querying for different tiers
   - **delay** `function | number` _Optional._ Default: `500`